EttusResearch/refarch-multich/README.md

 Welcome to the Open Architecture for Radar and EW Research software distribution. refarch-multich is the free and open-source reference architecture code for building a multi-channel USRP based Radar and EW Research Testbed, created by NI.

-refarch-multi supports Ubuntu 20.04 with the N320 and N321 Ettus USRP hardware.
+refarch-multich supports Ubuntu 20.04 with the N320 and N321 Ettus USRP hardware.

 ## Documentation